supercam/greybox/docs/techdocs.md

-# Projects
+# Technical Documenation Project:

-Technical Documentation project:

 This project is meant to demonstrate the use of a Continuous Integration / Continuous Deployment pipeline.
-It uses mkdocs with the material theme.
+It uses mkdocs with the material theme and is hosted on github.

 - Pros